shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 *Xcode → Window → Organizer* to manually download the App Store generated debug symbols by clicking the *Download Debug Symbols* button on the right hand pane.

-Zip the symbolication files before dropping them on the Shake dashboard.
+Now zip the symbolication files.

 To upload dSYM files to the Shake dashboard:
 1. Visit [Settings → Apps](https://app.shakebugs.com/settings/apps)